-FCBA Foundation Now Accepting Applications for Funding of Unpaid Communications-Related Legal Internships
+FCBA Foundation Funding of Unpaid Communications-Related Legal Internships

-For the 21st consecutive year, the Federal Communications Bar Association Foundation will award stipends to law students from its Chairman Robert E. Lee Scholarship and Internship Fund.
-The program provides stipends of up to $5,000 to outstanding law students employed as unpaid summer interns in positions with the FCC and other Federal, state and local government agencies with a connection to the communications industry (i.e., broadcasting, cable television, telephony, satellite, wireless, and information technology).
+For the 24th consecutive year, the Federal Communications Bar Association Foundation has awarded stipends to law students from its Chairman Robert E. Lee Scholarship and Internship Fund.
+The program provides stipends of up to $5,000 to outstanding law students employed as unpaid summer interns in positions with the FCC and other Federal, state, and local government agencies with a connection to the communications industry (i.e., broadcasting, cable television, telephony, satellite, wireless, and information technology).
 This year, the Foundation awarded stipends ranging from $2,500 to $5,000 to 25 students.
 One outstanding applicant to both the Stipend and Law School Scholarship program received the annual Max Paglin Award, representing an additional stipend of $600; another outstanding student received the David L. Snyder stipend of $5,000.